crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 7. **Modify bing_api.py** Now, edit the bing_api.py file in two ways.
 First, try at least three different queries, and output the results of each one.
 Second, change the printing to print not just the url, but also the title and date associated with the article.
 Your script should print the three fields (url/date/title) separated by tabs.
 You should print the output to a file called bing_api_results.txt, and submit this file when you turn in your assignment.

 8. **Go forth and do** At this point, you have a lot of tools at your disposal to collect urls and articles.
 You should try to collect as many as possible.
-At a minimum, you are **required** to submit the urls you collect from the Gun Violence Archive in Step 4, and the Bing API urls you collect using the three queries in Step 7.
+At a minimum, **you are required to submit at a list of least 10,000 urls**.
+These urls must include those that you collect from the Gun Violence Archive in Step 4, and the Bing API urls you collect using the three queries in Step 7.
+The remaining urls can come from whereever you want (i.e. they can be articles from any news site, they don't have necessarily be gun violence articles).
 We will give extra credit for students who collect the most actual gun violence urls.
 Below are some ideas you might want to consider for increasing the number of urls you collect:

 	* Crawl entire news sites (e.g. New York Times) and grab all articles (not just gun-related ones).
 Then rely on your classifier to filter the list for you.
 You can get a list of local news sites [here](http://newspapermap.com/).
 	* Adapt your python crawler to scrape other gun violence awareness sites like [Fatal Encounters](http://www.fatalencounters.org/) or [the Guardian's gun violence site](http://www.theguardian.com/news/datablog/2012/jul/22/gun-homicides-ownership-world-list)